 - Questionnaire respondents indicated that community facilities are highly valued. - BCKLWN LDF Core Strategy CS10 7.3.16 acknowledges that the main areas of economic growth will be the service sectors such as tourism and retail.
-It is therefore important that existing businesses be retained and supported to drive the local economy. - Policy CS10 (the economy) concerning retention of employment land states that: - "The Council will seek to retain land or premises currently or last used for employment purposes (including agricultural uses) unless it can be demonstrated that: continued use of the site for employment purposes is no longer viable, taking into account the site's characteristics, quality of buildings, and existing or potential market demand; or use of the site for employment purposes gives rise to unacceptable environmental or accessibility problems particularly for sustainable modes of transport; or an alternative use or mix of uses offers greater potential benefits to the community in meeting local business and employment needs, or in delivering the Council's regeneration agenda." - Community facilities are defined below and located on Map 6.
+It is therefore important that existing businesses be retained and supported to drive the local economy.

+Policy CS10 (the economy) concerning retention of employment land states that:

+"The Council will seek to retain land or premises currently or last used for employment purposes (including agricultural uses) unless it can be demonstrated that: continued use of the site for employment purposes is no longer viable, taking into account the site's characteristics, quality of buildings, and existing or potential market demand; or use of the site for employment purposes gives rise to unacceptable environmental or accessibility problems particularly for sustainable modes of transport; or an alternative use or mix of uses offers greater potential benefits to the community in meeting local business and employment needs, or in delivering the Council's regeneration agenda."

+• Community facilities are defined below and located on Map 6.

 COMMUNITY FACILITY IMPORTANCE TO COMMUNITY

 1 Church National Heritage List for England (NHLE) Grade II

 listed

 Small, active congregation

 Organises important community events (Flower Festival

 & Fete)

 Local green space

 2 Hall and Park NHLE - many elements Grade I & II listed, plus park &

 garden

 Local green space

 Open to public on Thursdays

 3 Village Hall Trustees of CIO working to renovate and reopen

 4 Sand Dunes Local green space

 Important habitat for flora (orchids) and fauna

 5 Lifeboat Station Provides protection to those using the coast for

 recreation.

 6 Golf Club Local green space

 Supports physical activity

 Encourages tourism

 7 Allotments Local green space

 Supports physical activity and sustainability

 8 Playground Local green space

 Supports physical activity

-9 Football Ground Local green space
+9 Football Ground, off A149/ Church Local green space

-Supports physical activity
+Road (currently used by Redgate Supports physical activity

+Rangers FC) Protection of playing pitches emphasised by Sport

+England as a priority

+COMMUNITY FACILITY IMPORTANCE TO COMMUNITY

 10 Post Office Only financial service in village

 11 Shops Village shop is only grocery outlet in village

 Other shops encourage tourism

-COMMUNITY FACILITY IMPORTANCE TO COMMUNITY

 12 Le Strange Old Barns Antiques & craft centre encourages tourism

 13 Hairdresser Provides a local service

 14 Pubs and Hotels Serve both residents and tourists

 15 Café Serves both residents and tourists

 Footpaths Local green spaces

 (See Green Spaces for details Support physical activity

 Map 11) Provide green corridors for wildlife

-Policy 8 Community Facilities
+Policy 5 Community Facilities

-Development proposals that would result in a change of use or the redevelopment for non-community use of the community facilities (Church, hall and park, village hall, lifeboat station, golf club, allotments, playground, football ground, Post Office, shops, café, pubs, hotels and restaurants) will only be supported where it can be demonstrated that:
+Development proposals that would result in a change of use or the redevelopment for noncommunity use of the community facilities (Church, hall and park, village hall, lifeboat station, golf club, allotments, playground, football ground, Post Office, shops, café, pubs, hotels and restaurants) will only be supported where it can be demonstrated that:

-- a) there is insufficient demand to justify the retention of the facility or - b) equivalent or better provision has been made in a location where it can be easily accessed by the village.
+- a) following at least 12 months active marketing, it can be demonstrated that the facility is no longer viable; or - b) equivalent or better provision has been made in a location where it can be easily accessed by the village.

-Development which would increase the sustainability of these facilities and would be consistent with other policies in the development plan will be supported.
+Development which would increase the sustainability of these facilities will be supported.